kent-rasmussen/azt/ROADMAP.md

 #Roadmap
 Verification nodes don't seem to be updated with change in sort group name.
-Is this a threading problem? add ftype to verification fields!
+Is this a threading problem? add ftype to verification fields! check that marksortgroup has updateverification=True kwarg as needed

 I need some check that columns of sort buttons aren't being pushed off the screen (and if so, auto-reduce the number)
   - maybe take button width, and have screenwidth/max button as the largest acceptable button columns value.